 I squared my shoulders and flashed a comically large smile.
 "I'm Dakota Maddison, owner of Satin Mystique Tattoo.
 I believe it's my friends you're trying to protect everyone from."

 She put her hand over her heart and gasped.
 "You?"
 She let her mouth fall open for a moment.
 "You're the one who owns the tattoo shop?"

-Annette sat down quietly, embarrassed by her words, and didn't speak again for the remainder of the meeting.
+Annette sat down quietly, embarrassed by her words, and didn't speak again for the remainder of the evening.
 Once the meeting ended, I made my way out to my car and had just reached it when I heard someone call out my name.
 I turned back to see a petite brunette walking briskly toward me.

 "Hey.
 I just wanted to apologize for Annette.
 She's always quick to judge."

 "It's not your job to apologize for her.
 People can have their own opinion, even when that opinion is based on bias rather than fact."

 "Well, she can come across harshly at times.
 But she's also not wrong.
 No one in this town wants you or your criminal friends here."